hui-tony-zk/PDclust/README.md

 #> #   pairwise_dissimilarity <dbl>
 ```

-If you want to use your own metric, you can use this function to generate the pairwise joins
+If you want to use your own metric instead of dissimilarity, you can set `calcdiff = FALSE` to generate the list of pairwise joins

 ``` r
 create_pairwise_master(cpg_files, calcdiff = FALSE)